 What is PUADlManager:Win32/OfferCore?

-One common follow-up is a security product or browser add-on that the user did not intentionally choose.
+One common follow-up is a security product, browser add-on, driver updater, or optimizer that the user did not intentionally choose.
 If the bundle added ReasonLabs software, use the RAV Endpoint Protection and rsEngineSvc.exe cleanup guide to remove the product and check for leftover services or browser extensions.

 Is OfferCore a virus or a false positive?

-It is usually classified as PUA, not as a destructive virus.
-Still, that does not make it safe.
+OfferCore is usually classified as a potentially unwanted application, not as a destructive virus.
+That still does not make it safe to allow.
 Bundlers can change browser settings, install companion apps, create scheduled tasks, or introduce adware.
-If the alert came from a file in Downloads or Temp, delete it and use a clean installer from the official vendor.
+A false positive is realistic only when the exact file is from the official developer, was not repackaged by a download portal, and has a consistent signature and path.

 How to remove PUADlManager:Win32/OfferCore